 Retreats

 Retreating from our external world is an opportunity for intensive Self care - a simple remedy for modern life stresses.
 The business of life can overtake us and we can easily lose our way.
-In this state we can feel like something is missing, or we need something more.
+Giving ourselves permission to let go of the distractions of everyday responsibilities, supports us to turn within.
+Here we find our inner treasures, peace of mind and a lightness of being.
+Irregardless of what happens in the external world, within us all, is a place of inner calm and balance.

 Qigong

 Qigong is one of the eight limbs of traditional Chinese Medicine based on movement and breath practices.
 Qigong literally means ‘master the Qi’.
 It has been used for centuries to keep people well by free-flowing the circulation of Qi- energy, and blood.
-Qi and blood are inseparable, like the current in a river and the tides in the oceans.

 Nature